Chicago announces mass closing of elementary schools

 “It took three schools to find the right place for my grandchild,” said Menjiwei Latham, a grandparent and guardian of a student at the Mahalia Jackson Elementary School, which serves special-needs students.

-Chicago Public School CEO Barbara Byrd-Bennett said that as a former teacher and principal, she knows school closings aren’t easy, “but I also know that in the end this will benefit our children.”
+Urban school districts around the country have been grappling with the issue of declining enrollment, according to a 2011 study on school closings by the Pew Charitable Trust.

-Urban school districts around the country have been grappling with the issue of declining enrollment.
+Over the past decade, 70 large or mid-sized cities have closed schools, averaging 11 per district, according to the National Education Association, a labor union for school teachers.

 At the heart of the dispute over school closings in Chicago is the expansion of charter schools, which are publicly funded, but mostly non-unionized.
 The number of charter schools has risen even as neighborhood public schools are closed.